meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 The parameters in this function are defined and taken from the function comment section.
 Here we explained all the input parameters in sequence:

- - **data**: an array composed between channels **(in this case four- 4) x sample-length** and it is the fraction of EEG data you/user want to use to infer where are the sleep spindles.
+ - **data**: an array composed between channels **(in this case four- 4) x samples-length** and it is the fraction of EEG data you/user want to use to infer where are the sleep spindles.
- - **time**: this is an array of size **sample-length** having the equivalences in time where the EEG data is defined.
+ - **time**: this is an array of size **samples-length** having the equivalences in time where the EEG data is defined.
 This array should be the same length as the size 2 of the EEG data, in this case the data input parameter.
  - **fs** : sampling frequency being 250Hz for this particular case
  - **nbchan**: four (4) for this particular case
  - **sel_plot**: 0 if you/user don't want to plot the spindles holded in your EEG data, and 1 if you/user want to plot the sleep spindles holded on your input data.